ixkaito/frasco/README.md

 #### images

-The destination directory of compressed image files for Imagemin.
+The destination directory of compressed image files for imagemin.

 default: `"images"`
 options: string